watson-nm/git-intro/README.md

 ```
 Now see all our branches, both local and remote, to see that we have now created and pushed our 'calc-divide' branch to our remote repository.

-We will now merge our 'calc-divide' branch with our master branch.
+We will now merge our 'calc-divide' branch with our main branch.

 #### Checkout our local main branch
 First we want to do this merge locally before pushing it to the remote repository.
 ```
 git checkout main
 ```
-Pull any changes that have been made to the master branch while we have been working on our features.
+Pull any changes that have been made to the main branch while we have been working on our features.
 ```
 git pull origin main
 ```